imralav/bga-elementum/misc/scoring.md

 player selects another card "podczas punktacji" (card with a Goblet in the bottom left corner) and plays the card's effect.

 State `pickSpellWithScoringActivationToCopy`.

+## Model for extra action state

+Due to the fact that Spell 38 can select another card that needs extra action,

 # Solution